12 Things to Know Before Going to Santorini – Greece

 Accommodation prices in Santorini can be quite high, especially if you’re looking to stay in the iconic cliffside villages of Oia or Fira.
 In these places, the demand is particularly high.
 In my opinion, it is not worth staying there.

-Luxury hotels with stunning views of the caldera are especially expensive.
+Luxury hotels with stunning views of the caldera are particularly expensive.
 However, there are also more affordable options available in other areas of the island or less touristy villages – like Megalochori.

 Dining out in Santorini can also be costly, especially at upscale restaurants with panoramic views.
 In my opinion, it was not worth the money.
 Visit local tavernas and nice restaurants outside of Oia instead for a better experience.